 - This lists your iPod’s hardware version, serial numbers, and part number.
-Very useful information in case you need to get your iPod repaired.
+Handy information in case you need to get your iPod repaired.

-You will need to restart your iPod again to exit Diagnostic Mode.
-Here’s a tutorial on how to restart your iPod if you need it.
+You will need to restart your iPod again to exit the Diagnostic Mode.
+Here’s a tutorial on how to reset your iPod if you need it.

 What If Your iPod Fails The Tests?